marion909/anycubic-nfc-filament/format.md

 ## Dump Types and SKUs

-Filament types should align with the material names in the slicer after "Anycubic "
+> Filament types (names) should align with the material names in the slicer after "Anycubic ".
+This leads to the right
+> filament being recognized when syncing with the ACE Pro in the "Prepare" tab.

+> Filament SKUs are less important.
+They are used to display the right filament in the "Workbench" tab.
+Somehow, tha
+> Anycubic Slicer Next uses the SKU to calculate the matching filament type to display there.
+The color is not important
+> as long as the SKU matches the type.

-List of actually found SKUs:
+List of actually found SKUs on official RFID tags:

 - PLA Basic Pantone Peach Fuzz: HPL16-101
 - PLA Basic Pantone Interstellar Violet: HPL17-101